tankh99/tp/docs/DeveloperGuide.md

 **Alternatives considered**
 1. Smarter filtering based on the date and time of the appointment.
 However, this was not implemented as it was not necessary for the current scope of the project.
+### Report Patient Feedback Score Feature
+Report patient feedback score is a feature that averages out the feedback scores of all currently filtered appointment.
+It allows getting the average scores of appointments within a given date range

+**Implementation**
+1. `PatientFeedbackReport` - A model that contains information from both Patient and Appointments.
+It uses both data to determine which appointments to calculate the average from
+2. `PatientFeedbackReportList` - Contains a list of patinet feedback reports
+3. `ReportFeedbackCommand` - Reports the average feedback score for a given date range
+4. `ReportFeedbackCommandParser`- Parses ReportFeedbackCommand accordingly
+5. `FeedbackScore` - Contains a nullable Integer field.
+If it is null, then there is no rating for the appointment yet

+**Rationale for Implementation**
+1. High-level structure for `ReportFeedbackCommand`, `ReportFeedbackCommandParser` and `PatientFEedbackReportList` was inspired from previous implementations of similar models
+2. Integer was used for `FeedbackScore` because:
+   1. We did not want to make FeedbackScore compulsory to add when creating an appointment
+   2. The primitive type `int` is not nullable, so we used a wrapper class instead
+3. `PatientFeedbackReport` is different from Appointment and Patient because it holds transient data and is dependent on data from the Patient and Appointment models.
+   1. Therefore, it was decided that the entire list of appointments and a specified patient data should be passed into this object in order to calculate the average feedback score
+4. `PatientFeedbackReportList` does not have any direct list modification methods of its own.
+It only has a generateReportList function which is called every time there is an update to the list of patients or appointments, e.g. filter, add, edit or delete
+   1. To achieve such reactivity, `generateReportList()` was called at the end of each such function inside `ModelManager`

+**Alternatives considered**
+1. `PatientFeedbackReport` - We considered just passing the required fields, however there were a few limitations
+   1. Passing only the Patient name and ID
+      1. We need the name for sorting and UI purposes and we need the patient ID to determine which appointments to select.
+This resulted in 2 fields from the same object, which could be simplified if we just pass in a single Patient object
+    2. Passing only the patient's list of appointments instead of all appointments
+       1. This quickly proved to be very complex because we would need to filter appointments every time a patient or appointment was updated in the list
+2. `FeedbackScore` data representation
+   1. A string data type was considered to represent the Feedback Score, however, it simply did not make sense logically-speaking, and thus, we used an Integer instead.
+   2. A 0 was considered to represent the null value of a feedback score.
+This was because we did not have any actually null fields in the previous code base, with FeedbackScore being the only nullable field.
+However, having 0 represent the null value is confusing and also prone to error, in case someone decided to edit the feedbaCkScore to any other value, e.g. -1
+3. An observer pattern was considered when implementing the `generateReportList()` fucntionality, however, it was scrapped because it was already implemented via the `ObservableList` fields and implementing the pattern fully would not be worth the refactor

 ### \[Proposed\] Undo/redo feature